 Although blackberry lily does not require "pruning" in the formal sense, removing the seed capsules as they form will prevent them from ripening and casting seeds into the garden, where you will need to pluck out the volunteers.

 Propagating Blackberry Lily

 Similar to the way that iris or daylily rhizomes can be divided, you can propagate blackberry lilies in the same way—by digging and dividing the root clumps.
-This is best done when the flowering is over and the plants are mostly done growing.
-Dig up plants, and use a sharp knife to cut apart pieces that have a fan of foliage attached.
-Replant them in the desired locations at the same depth.
+This is best done when the flowering is over and the plants are mostly done growing—in late summer or fall.
+Here's how to do it:

 Growing Blackberry Lily From Seed

 Keep the pots well-watered in a bright location until the seedlings sprout.
-Continue to grow them in a bright location, watering when the soil gets dry.
+Move them to a sunny location and continue to grow them, watering when the soil gets dry.
 When the weather warms in the spring, move the pots outdoors and continue to grow them until they are well established.
 At this point, they can be transplanted into the garden.

-If you so seeds directly in the garden, do it in late fall or early spring, as soon as the ground can be worked.
+If you sow seeds directly in the garden, do it in late fall or early spring, as soon as the ground can be worked.
 Fall-sown seeds may flower in the first year, but seeds sown in the spring will probably not flower until the second year.